alienmind/mp3ify/README.md

     6.  `yt-dlp` converts the audio to MP3 format and attempts to embed metadata (title, artist, album) and the video thumbnail as cover art directly during the download/conversion process.
     7. Saves the resulting MP3 file to the specified output directory with a sanitized filename (e.g., `Artist - Title.mp3`).
     8.  **Limitation**: This process relies entirely on finding a suitable match on YouTube.
 If a track from the Spotify playlist isn't available on YouTube or the search doesn't find the correct match, that track cannot be downloaded.

+*   **Download YouTube Playlist (`from-youtube`)**:
+    1. Takes a YouTube playlist URL as input.
+    2. Uses `yt-dlp` (which requires **FFmpeg**) to iterate through the playlist videos.
+    3. For each video, downloads the best audio stream.
+    4. Converts the audio to MP3 format.
+    5. Attempts to embed metadata extracted from YouTube (title, uploader, etc.) and the video thumbnail as cover art during the download/conversion process.
+    6. Saves the resulting MP3 file to the specified output directory using a sanitized filename format like `Index - Title.mp3`.
+    7.  **Limitation**: Metadata quality depends entirely on what's available on YouTube for each video.
+Artist/Album information might be inaccurate or missing compared to Spotify.

 ## Prerequisites